Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 from a dataset, in order to only show the relevant values in the dropdown list.
 This feature is called **dynamic values**, and is supported for scenario parameters and for the parameters of subdataset creation ETLs.

-To configure dynamic values, you have to define `option.dynamicEnumValues`, an object with the following keys:
+To configure dynamic values, you have to define `options.dynamicEnumValues`, an object with the following keys:

 - `type` (optional): the type of request that will retrieve the dynamic values; currently the only supported value is `cypher`, to use cypher queries on a twingraph dataset, but more options will be added in the future